Graph Neural Networks for Wireless Networks: Graph Representation, Architecture and Evaluation: Graph Representation

 \subsection{Heterogeneous graph representation}

-In the heterogeneous graph, nodes are imbued with types and edges usually connect nodes of certain types.
+In the heterogeneous graph representation, nodes are imbued with types, and edges usually connect nodes of certain types.
 As a result, the heterogeneous graph is capability to represent various types of elements and services.

-The advantage of the heterogeneous graph representation is that it can represent complex wireless networks and multiple relationships while the disadvantage is that it challenges the architecture design and training stability.
+The advantage of the heterogeneous graph representation is that it can represent complicated wireless networks and multiple relationships while the disadvantage is that it challenges the architecture design and training stability.
 Besides, the GNN-based models are usually with the scalability to nodes.
-Therefore, the GNN-based models accepting input of heterogeneous graphs are expected to be with more powerful scalability capability, such as users, antennas, reflecting elements.
+Therefore, the GNN-based models accepting input of heterogeneous graphs are expected to be with more powerful scalable capability, such as users, antennas, reflecting elements.
 Note that the MU-MISO system can also be represented by a bipartite unweighted graph (i.e., a heterogeneous graph) as shown in Fig. \ref{rep}(a), where there are two types of nodes, i.e., antennas and users, and the edges connect nodes with different types.
-Another example of heterogeneous graph representations is for the MU-MISO RIS network as shown in Fig. \ref{rep}(b), where the reflecting elements and the users are respectively modeled as nodes.
+Another example of heterogeneous graph representations is for the MU-MISO reconfigurable intelligent surface (RIS) network as shown in Fig. \ref{rep}(b), where the reflecting elements and the users are modeled as nodes with different types.

-With the definition of graph representation, the resource allocation problem can be reformulated into graph optimization problem which is required to be solved by GNN-based models.
+With the definition of graph representation, the resource allocation problem can be reformulated into graph optimization problem which can be solved by GNN-based models.
 Moreover, instead of using the vanilla system parameters, some pre-processing \cite{feature} or feature enhancement method can be utilized to re-construct the node/edge features \cite{feature2}.

-\section{Architecture of GNN-based models}
+\section{Architecture of GNN-Based Models}